HartD92/mcdowlinguist.github.io/_i18n/fr/_posts/2020-07-22-pinker-letter-signatories.markdown

 I even hesitated to write this post for fear of giving credence to this kind of argument.
 But in the end, I wanted to show that, playing by these (harmful!) rules, dismissing the Letter based on the status of the people who signed it is not as easy as, ahem, *certain people* have made it out to be.

+Post-script: Some people have already compiled a further breakdown of these numbers (e.g., tenure status).
+I hear that info should be public soon.
 ___
 ## The code
 {% highlight r %}